1. Can I redeem a Legal Mail Order Gift Certificate in the restaurant?

 2. Does Legal Sea Foods ship overseas?

-Legal Sea Foods Mail Order Division ships product within the Continental United States
+Legal Sea Foods Mail Order Division only ships products within the Continental United States.

 3. How is your seafood packed?